 Glen MacDonald is a Distinguished Professor and the John Muir Memorial Chair in Geography at UCLA.
 He holds an AB in Geography from UC Berkeley, M.Sc. in Geography from the University of Calgary and a Ph.D. in Botany with a Geology Minor from the University of Toronto.
-He works on issues of long-term climatic and environmental change and the impacts of such changes on ecosystems, natural resources and human societies.
+He works on issues of long-term climatic and environmental change and the impacts of such changes on ecosystems, fire, natural resources and human societies.
 A particular interest is water resources and the Perfect Drought concept.
 He also writes on John Muir’s legacy and the creation of a New Environmentalism in the 21st Century.
 He has published over 150 peer-reviewed articles and an award winning book on biogeography.
 He is a member of the National Academy of Sciences, a Fellow of the American Academy of Arts and Sciences, Fellow of the American Geophysical Union, Fellow of the American Association for the Advancement of Science, Guggenheim Fellow and was a Visiting Fellow at St. Catherine’s College, Oxford and Clare Hall, Cambridge.

 ABOUT GLEN MACDONALD